Dr. Kristina Butler

 PhD Student UTD

-I am a first-year PhD student in the Sustainable Earth System Sciences Program at UT Dallas.
-My curiosity in earth science is broad but centers on using geochemistry and sedimentology to learn about the distribution of earth’s resources.
-I am joining Dr. Butler’s research group to investigate the nature and timing of the hydrogeochemical processes governing lithium enrichment in the Salar de Atacama basin.
+I am a PhD student in the Sustainable Earth System Sciences Program at UT Dallas.
+My curiosity in earth science is broad but centers on using geochemistry and sedimentology to learn about the accumulation and distribution of earth’s resources.
+The primary theme of my PhD research is understanding lithium accumulation and distribution in closed basin systems.
+Currently, I am focused on determining the role of clay minerals in the lithium cycle of Andean brine systems.
 My motivation for this work stems from our societal challenge to improve the sustainability and cost effectiveness of resource extraction.
-Some of my secondary professional interests include science communication and the geopolitics of the energy industry.

 Niloofar Mesbah